-The Harlequin Duck is a designated “Species of Greatest Conservation Need” (Wyoming State Wildlife Action Plan 2010) and little information is available on survivorship, migration movements, and winter habitat use areas.
+The Harlequin Duck is a designated “Species of Greatest Conservation Need” (Wyoming State Wildlife Action Plan 2017), yet little information is available on survivorship, migration movements, and winter habitat use areas.
 These data are needed to manage for the long-term viability of this species in Wyoming.
-Our initial project goal was to conduct an on-site visit to harlequin breeding streams in Wyoming, to begin color banding individuals, and to assess the location for a continued harlequin population monitoring study site.
+Our initial project goals were to conduct an on-site visit to harlequin breeding streams in Wyoming, to begin color banding individuals, and to assess the location for a continued harlequin population monitoring study site.

-The breeding habitat requirements and historical occupancy of breeding streams are well documented for many Rocky Mountain populations of Harlequin Ducks in the US and Canada.
+The breeding habitat requirements and historical occupancy in breeding streams are well documented for many Rocky Mountain populations of Harlequin Ducks in the US and Canada.
 In Wyoming, Harlequin Ducks breed exclusively among mountain streams in the northwestern portion of the state, with significant concentrations in Grand Teton and Yellowstone National Parks, and in the Teton Wilderness on the Bridger-Teton and Shoshone National Forests.
-Information on the timing of migrations and habitat requirements of harlequins post-breeding is much less understood.
 Harlequin Ducks breeding in the western U.S. and Canada migrate to the Pacific coastline for the winter.
-The specific migration routes, timing, and habitat types used during post-breeding activities (i.e., molting, staging, and migration) remain a mystery for most western U.S. breeding harlequins.
+However, the specific migration routes, timing, and habitat types used during post-breeding activities (i.e., molting, staging, and migration) are much less understood for most western U.S. breeding harlequins.

 In May 2016, our Wyoming field research team visited Grand Teton National Park.
 Our goal was to capture two Harlequin Duck pairs on their breeding streams and attach the tracking devices.
 We walked the banks of historic harlequin breeding streams to locate pairs and attempt captures.
-We successfully captured two pairs of Harlequins Ducks and deployed the satellite transmitters and geolocators.
-Each harlequin was weighed, measured, banded, and a blood and feather sample collected for genetic and contaminant analyses.
+We successfully captured two pairs of Harlequin Ducks and deployed the satellite transmitters and geolocators.
+Each harlequin was weighed, measured, and banded, and a blood and a feather sample were collected from each for genetic and contaminant analyses.
 In early July, both male harlequins migrated from their breeding streams to the coast of British Columbia.

 Above: Connection between breeding streams and molting locations of male Harlequin Ducks.